What is ADA Program Accessibility?

 - Non-structural methods, such as redesigning equipment, assigning aides to assist individuals seeking services, and providing services at alternative accessible sites.

-Alterations to existing facilities also must comply with 2010 ADA Standards.
+Alterations to portions of existing facilities also must comply with 2010 ADA Standards.
 Alterations include remodeling, renovation, historic restoration, and resurfacing of circulation paths or vehicular ways.

 ADA requirements recognize that alterations may present obstacles to full compliance with accessibility standards.
 A range of circumstances, including the historic elements in an existing building or physical constraints, may result in such obstacles.
 The law accounts for this by requiring that facilities be altered to ‘the maximum extent feasible’.